 Only one who is free from the entire above can be called a perfect Brahmachari.
 A real Brahmachari, who is seeking God earnestly, and who is engaged in spiritual practices, should avoid these breaks ruthlessly.
 A break in any one of these vows is a break in Brahmacharya.
 This point should be well borne in mind.

-Rules for Brahmacharis
+Rules for Brahmacharis and Brahmacharinis

 Anyone from any caste/creed/race can attain Brahmacharya and become Brahmachari.
 Doing immense research on Vedic texts and attaining Vedic wisom, Manu*, the grat Hindu law-giver, says: “The Brahmacharis, as long as they are in school life, must get into the habit of controlling their senses by abstaining from alcohol, meat, perfumes, flower garlands and the company of the opposite s#x.
 They should avoid violence.
 They should give up Rajasic food, oil, eye-paste, gambling, gossip, lies, looking at the opposite s#x, striking each other, and sleeping with others.”

 HariBhakt Rider*: Please take note of this, that during british and mughal rule; several manuscripts were made to malign Hindu values and Sanatan Dharm principles.
 So whenever referring or reading about Manu, it is necessary to cross check its authenticity comparing it with ancient text.